mahendrabairagi/visual/develop_road_surface_damage_detection_model.md

 By default this will generate an xml  and bin file with the name 'your_model_name'.xml and 'your_model_name'.bin in the /opt/awscam/artifacts directory.

-### 6. Save model so that it can be used in Deeplens project.
+### Step 6.
+Save model so that it can be used in Deeplens project.

 You can compress (i.e. tar) these two files (.xml and .bin) and upload it to a S3 bucket.